 Single people lead carefree lives.
-On the contrary, married men and women have to be organised.
-Since they live with their families, they have no option but to be well organised.
+On the contrary, married men and women have to be organized.
+Since they live with their families, they have no option but to be well organized.
 That is the reason why most married men and women know how to keep their office environment well arranged.
 They make sure there is a place for everything.
-They also spend time to get rid of waste and arrange things in a proper order.
+They also spend time to get rid of waste and arrange things in proper order.

 Singles lead lonely lives.
 This makes them more careless.
 You may have to probe a single to be well planned and organized.
-This means that single and disorganised individuals won’t qualify for higher positions in the firm.
-This is one way marriage influences your career and takes you to the path of success.
+This means that single and disorganized individuals won’t qualify for higher positions in the firm.
+This is one-way marriage influences your career and takes you to the path of success.

 3. Greater ambitions:

 A married man or woman will make sure they adhere to the laws of the firm.
 They know how deviating from these laws can cause them to lose their source of income.
-They tend to be more punctual as they cannot compensate for the lost time at odd hours.
-They set a good example for the future employees.
+And they tend to be more punctual as they cannot compensate for the lost time at odd hours.
+They set a good example for future employees.